 - Drain and rinse the cashews under cold running water, then add to the blender/processor, and blitz to a smooth paste.

-- Add the melted cocoa butter, 9 tbsp cocoa powder, maple syrup, vanilla, and sea salt.
+- Add the melted cocoa butter, 9 tablespoon cocoa powder, maple syrup, vanilla, and sea salt.
 Blitz well, until you have a smooth paste.

 - Remove from the blender/processor, and decant into a bowl or storage container, then place in the 'fridge for a couple of hours to firm up.